BiohackersDigital/KnowledgeBase/README.md

 [CODE OF CONDUCT & GUIDING PRINCIPLES](https://github.com/BiohackersDigital/KnowledgeBase/blob/main/CODE%20OF%20CONDUCT.md)

-  - Expectations, Values, and Ethical Standards for Behavior Within the Biohacking & Augmentation Community.
+  - Proposed expecations, values, and ethical standards for behavior and participation in the biohacking & augmentation community.

 [HISTORICAL TIMELINE](https://github.com/BiohackersDigital/KnowledgeBase/blob/main/HISTORICAL%20TIMELINE.md)

-  - Significant Events in the Biohacking & Augmentation Community in Cronological Order.
+  - Significant events in the history of the biohacking & augmentation community.